 It has finally happened - 3D printing technology has reached the stage when it’s available to consumers and is actually affordable.
-No longer is it just a conversation-starter or a product reserved solely for sci-fi enthusiasts.
+No longer is it just a conversation starter or a product reserved solely for deep-pocketed enthusiasts.

-The best 3D printer can have a number of uses on a personal and professional level.
+The best 3D printer can have many uses on a personal and professional level.
 Whether you’re making custom accessories for your devices or offering 3D printing services on the market, this machine opens up a world of possibilities.
-We’ve gone through the market’s offer and handpicked only the best options for our recommendations.
+We’ve reviewed the market’s offer and handpicked only the best options for our recommendations.
 Here’s what we’ve come up with.

 - Remote control